List of Algorithms

 - Todd-Coxeter algorithm.
 Procedure for generating cosets.

 - Alpha-beta.
 Alpha max plus beta min.
-Widely used in board games.
+Basic algo used to find the best move in board games.

 - Ant-algorithms.
 The ant colony optimisation is a set of algorithms inspired by ant behavior to solve a problem, find the best path between two locations.

 - CLA.
 Cortical Learning Algorithm.
 For robotic learning, based on three properties, sparse distributed representation, temporal inference, on-linelearning.
 Code available through the NuPic project from Numenta.

 - DE (Differential evolution).
 Solve the Chebyshev polynomial fitting problem, which applies to electronic filters.

 - Semi-Supervised Recognition of Sarcastic Sentences in Online Product Reviews.

 Algortithm that recognize sacarsms or irony in a tweet or an online document.
 A such algorithm will be essential for humanoid robots programming too.

 - Sentiment analysis.
 Actually a combination of algos, naive Bayes, maximum entropy and SVM (Support Vector Machine classifieur).

 - Epitome.
 Represent an image or video by a smaller one.